noidname01/UV_Robotic_Challenge-Software/odometry/Odometry_README.md

 ```

-Then, update the sterilized-map and visited-map by applying `cv2.line()`.
+The data we receive are discrete points.
+Since our robot does not move so fast and its track would not be curve, it is reasonable to assume that the real trajectory is the connection of two points, we can then update the sterilized-map and visited-map by applying `cv2.line()`.

+Three numpy.arrays are created, one records sterilized area, another for trajectory, and the other adds them up and overlaps the information.

 ```Python
 odom_map1 = cv2.line(odom_map1,(last_y, last_x), (gy, gx), 1, 2*w_sterilized)